studiocentauri/Lost_Affinity/README.md

 Wanna flex your coding skills?
 Fork the repo, make some lit changes, and hit us up with a pull request.
 Let's make this game fire together!

 ## License
-This project is licensed under the Gamedev License.
+This project is licensed under the Apache-2.0 License.

 ## Contact
 Got questions or feedback?
 Reach out to us at [gamedeviitk@gmail.com](mailto:gamedeviitk@gmail.com).